 It is important to note that Penn State does not have a means for students to unilaterally waive their FERPA rights.
 Penn State's procedure requires each release of any portion of the student's education record to a person or entity outside of the University to be individually approved by the student by working with the releasing department.

-For more information, see the U.S. Department of Education's brochure, Parents' Guide to the Family Educational Rights and Privacy Act: Rights Regarding Children's Education Records.
+For more information, see the U.S. Department of Education's brochure, A Parent Guide to the Family Educational Rights and Privacy Act (FERPA).